 Cookie week continues with Cashew Nut Cookies.
 These are fun to make since they are shaped like cashew nuts.
 They are soft, buttery and flavored with ground cardamom.

-These are more like wedding cookies, melt away or snowball cookies.
+These are more like snowball cookies, melt away or snowball cookies.
 Made without almond flour and uses ground cashews instead.
 A shortbread base recipe that is so buttery, crisp, without eggs and mildly sweet ----> my favorite part.

 WHY YOU'LL LOVE THESE BISCUITS?